 - low birth weight

 - preterm labor

-Smoking cigarettes during pregnancy can cause harm to both the woman and the baby.
+Smoking cigarettes during pregnancy can cause harm to both the pregnant person and the fetus.
 Aside from an increased risk of heart disease and lung cancer, smoking when pregnant

 - premature birth

 - congenital abnormalities, such as cleft lip or cleft palate

 Pregnant people should stop smoking as soon as they know they are pregnant and avoid exposure to secondhand smoke.
 A person who is struggling to quit smoking can talk with a doctor about the help and additional resources that are available.

 While illegal substance use is always dangerous, it can be even more harmful during pregnancy.